 Amenities: 24-hour concierge, cold storage, garage parking and residents storage units.

 Available units: Only 2 apartments available: 5N, a 2,793 sq. ft.
 3 beds 3 baths residence for $7.95M and, apartment 2N, an airy 2,798 sq. ft.
 3 beds 3 baths loft for $7.995M.

 Address: 210 Bowery Street, NoLiTa, New York, NY

 Project: 210 Bowery is a boutique building with a collection of only 7 condos, from two to three bedroom full floor condos.
 The apartments look out onto tree lined Rivington Street and many of them have outdoor space.
 Everything is top of the line and kitchens are by Scavolini.
 All apartments have direct elevator access.

-This new development condo bring a bunch of things you usually don’t see in new construction in Manhattan, including custom closets which are a nice touch when done so well, radiant heat floors throughout the apartment, which is great for those cold mornings and snowy days, a spacious individual laundry room with fully vented washer/dryer, which is unheard of in NYC.
+This new development condo bring a bunch of things you usually don’t see in new construction in Manhattan market, including custom closets which are a nice touch when done so well, radiant heat floors throughout the apartment, which is great for those cold mornings and snowy days, a spacious individual laundry room with fully vented washer/dryer, which is unheard of in NYC.
 And multi-zoned climate control systems.

 Amenities: Virtual doorman, cold storage, common roofdeck with outdoor kitchen and views of the Empire State building and the Freedom Tower.

 Available units: 15 apartments available, 813 square feet to 3,409 square feet, $1.525M to $9.2M